Graduate Admissions and Graduate Studies

 Admission Contingent on Award of Degree

 If a student is admitted to the University before the final award of the baccalaureate or post-baccalaureate degree, an official transcript with degree award notation must be submitted before the end of the fourth week of the first semester of enrollment.
-Students who are admitted to a graduate program contingent on award of the undergraduate degree must maintain a 3.0 GPA in all work completed before the degree is earned or admission status may be rescinded.
+Students who are admitted to a graduate program contingent on award of the undergraduate degree must maintain a 3.0 GPA or better in all work completed before the degree is earned or admission status may be rescinded.
 Any student who does not submit documentation of completion of an undergraduate degree by the end of the fourth week is subject to one or more of the following actions: cancellation of admission and registration, automatic reclassification to undergraduate status, loss of all units taken for post-baccalaureate credit, and disciplinary action if appropriate.

 Expiration of Admission Offer

-Admission will be cancelled if an applicant is accepted by SF State for a given semester and does not enroll in that semester.
+Admission will be canceled if an applicant is accepted by SF State for a given semester and does not enroll in that semester.
 Applicants who let their admission offer expire must file a new CAL STATE APPLY application, pay a new application fee, and meet the requirements for admission in effect for the new term to which they are applying.
 Readmission to a future semester is not guaranteed.
 An offer of admission may also be withdrawn by the graduate program if the applicant has not indicated their intent to enroll by the program deadline or has failed to meet a condition of admission set by the program.

 Graduate Conditionally Classified

 Most students are admitted to the University in conditionally classified standing.
-Admission conditions are determined by the program and must be met within the specified timeframe set by the program.
+Admission conditions are determined by the program and must be met within the specified time frame set by the program.
 Programs admit students in this category to evaluate progress toward degree completion.
 This admission category does not impact Financial Aid eligibility.
 Students admitted in this category will be moved to classified status after submission and approval of the Advancement to Candidacy Form (ATC).

-Very few students are admitted directly to this category.
 Most students advance to this status after submitting an approved Advancement to Candidacy Form (ATC).

 Students admitted to a credential or second baccalaureate program will be admitted as post-baccalaureate classified.
 Admission in this status does not constitute admission to, or assurance of consideration for admission to, any graduate degree program.
 Contact the Credential and Graduate Services Center for further information on credential programs.
 Students seeking admission for administrative or special education credentials should contact the departments directly.
-Second baccalaureate students should maintain close ties with the Department Advisor to ensure prerequisite or a second bachelor’s degree coursework is completed according to submitted plan.
+Second baccalaureate students should consult with the Department Advisor to ensure prerequisite or a second bachelor’s degree coursework is completed according to the submitted plan.